 Domestic students who already have major medical insurance coverage may apply for a waiver with United Healthcare.
 A waiver must be submitted for each semester you are enrolled.
 To submit a waiver request, please visit https://studentcenter.uhcsr.com/columbusstate and click on the link for the Columbus State University Waiver Form.
 You will be prompted for your date of birth and student ID.
 Once you submit that information, you will have to provide information regarding your current insurance coverage.
 If you are unsure of the answer to one of the first four questions, please answer YES and United Healthcare will verify your coverage.
-For Fall 2020, the deadline to submit your waiver is September 23, 2020.
+For Fall 2021, waivers can be requested starting July 22nd.
+The deadline to submit your waiver is September 29, 2021.
 Please allow 7 business days for approved waivers to appear on the student account.

 If you do not have existing insurance and will keep the coverage with United Healthcare, please visit https://studentcenter.uhcsr.com/columbusstate and click on the Enrollment Form link.
 This will allow you to print an insurance card, verify your benefits, and check on the status of claims.

 International students will automatically be enrolled in Health Insurance.
 This is required by the Board of Regents.
 Please contact the Center for Global Engagement for more information.

 Mandatory Health Insurance:

 The university System of Georgia requires only certain students to carry a minimum level of insurance coverage.
 Students in this group include international students with an F-1 or J-1 visa, graduate assistants, and student athletes.

 Voluntary Health Insurance:

 Students enrolled at Columbus State University are eligible for voluntary health insurance and can follow this link for more information, https://www.uhcsr.com/columbusstate